Welkro/Seismic-Intensity-Data-Visualizing-Python-Application/README.md

 ## Introduction

 Ground shaking is a fundamental characteristic of earthquakes and can cause significant damage to structures and landscapes, posing a risk to human life and property.
 Understanding the intensity and distribution of ground shaking is crucial for disaster preparedness, response, and recovery.
-This article delves into the development of a Python application that leverages LightningChart Python to visualize ground shaking data effectively, focusing on four vital seismic parameters: Modified Mercalli Intensity (MMI), Peak Ground Acceleration (PGA), Peak Ground Velocity (PGV), and Peak Spectral Acceleration (PSA).
+This article delves into the development of a Python application that leverages LightningChart Python to visualize ground shaking data effectively, focusing on four vital seismic parameters: Modified Mercalli Intensity (MMI), Peak Ground Acceleration (PGA), Peak Ground Velocity (PGV), and Pseudo-Spectral Acceleration (PSA).

 ## Understanding Seismic Parameters